 Energy audit results shall be presented in a summary table that includes, at a minimum, an estimate of each of the following:

-A list of recommended EEMs that, if implemented, will either meet the energy target for the building if it has a target or, if it does not have an energy target, will meet the economic criteria set by the standard in Section 9. or, if the building does not have comprehensive energy metering, will meet the economic criteria set by the standard in Section 9.
+A list of recommended EEMs that, if implemented, will either meet the energy target for the building if it has a target or, if it does not have an energy target, will meet the economic criteria set by the standard in Section 9.
 The estimated energy savings and peak demand savings associated with each recommended EEM, expressed in the cost units used on the building owner’s energy bills, and the units used for comparison with the energy target.

 The estimated (modeled) energy cost savings associated with each recommended EEM.